TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Shop to earn $10 JCP Rewards.

-sign up today Back To School
+sign up today A Fit For Every Workout shop fitnessBack To School

 The perfect fit lets you be you.

-shop back to school Dorm Life shop all dorm life Red Zone Clearance Selections shop clearance
+shop back to school Red Zone Clearance Selections

+50-70% Off

+shop clearance Round Up and Let Your Change Create Real Change

+Help ensure the arts remain an essential element of the school experience by rounding up your JCPenney purchases to the nearest dollar.

+learn more

 get connected